 Delegator: Local Government

 Express Power to Bush Fires Act 1954:

 Delegate: s 48 Delegation by local government

 Express Power or Bush Fires Act 1954:

 Duty Delegated: s 59A(5) Alternative procedure - infringement notices.

 Dologoto Chief Executive Officer

 Delegate: Manager Development and Place Director Community Planning

 Director Community and Place

 Manager Planning and Regulation,

 Function: Authority to withdraw an infringement notice for an offence

 against this Act [s 59A(5)].

 Council Conditions on ■ Nil

 this Delegation: 140

 Express Power to Sub-delegation is prohibited by s 48(3).

-Sub-Delegate:
+Sub-Delegate: 3, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1,

 Compliance Links: Bush Fires Act 1954:

 · s 65 Proof of certain matters.

 s 66 Proof of ownership or occupancy.

-D IIV Delever the control of the control of the Tourist
+D IIV Delegation of the second of the Touris

 Record Keeping: Delegations exercised are to be recorded in the Town's

 document management system.